 CHP investigates cluster of Legionnaires' disease

-Further to the CHP's announcements on a cluster of LD cases on February 1, 3, 6, 7, 10, 11, 13 and 17, two additional LD cases relevant to the cluster has been recorded today, accumulating a total of 11 male and three female patients aged 52 to 94.
+Further to the CHP's announcements on a cluster of LD cases on February 1, 3, 6, 7, 10 and 11, one additional LD case relevant to the cluster has been recorded today, acculminating a total of nine male and two female patients aged 65 to 84.

 "Men, people aged over 50, smokers, alcoholics and persons with weakened immunity are more susceptible to LD.
 Some situations may also increase the risk of infection including poor maintenance of water systems leading to stagnant water; living in areas with old water systems, cooling towers or fountains; using electric water heaters, whirlpools and spas or hot water spring spas; and recent stays in hotels or vessels," the spokesman said.